wklken/apisix-go/README.md

 - [ ] admin api
 - [ ] register self to `/apisix/data_plane/server_info/{server_id}`
 - [ ] jwt [go-jose](https://github.com/go-jose/go-jose/)
-- [ ] how to know changes, route/service/upstream/plugin_config changes, should keep the relations?
 - [ ] route + service + upstream, merge the config
 - [ ] read the conf/config-default.yaml and conf/config.yaml, and merge the config
 - [ ] the plugin which modify response, how?